nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 `Edit Command` - It is able to edit a task using Index.
 This function make use of the Optional class to update the task.
+It calls `storeTaskManager()` and `updateTask()` from the `Model` when editing the task.
+It also calls `updateFilteredTaskList()` from the `Model` to show the updated task list after editing.

 `Done Command` - It is able to indicate a task to be completed and move it from the task list to the completed task list.

 `Find Command` - It is able to find a task with the specified name or date This function is flexible with dates by using the natty libraries.
 When `Find Command` is used, using natty, it will check if the keywords are related to dates or not.
 If dates are found, the search result will show the related dates.
 If not, the search result will show the related keywords.
+This function calls `updateFilteredTaskList()` from the `Model` to display the search results.

 `List Command` - It is able to list all tasks excluding completed tasks.
+This function calls `updateFilteredTaskList()` from the `Model`.

 `ListDone Command` - It is able to list all completed tasks only.
+This function calls `updateFilteredTaskList()` from the `Model`.

 `ListPriority Command` - It is able to list all tasks that have "High" priority.
+This function calls `updateFilteredTaskList()` from the `Model`.

 `ListToday Command` - It is able to list all tasks that are overdue today and events that include today's date.
+This function calls `updateFilteredTaskList()` from the `Model`.

 **Additional Commands**